 For the filling:

-- In another bowl, mix the roasted coconut, roasted sesame seeds, coriander leaves, crushed green chilies, red chili powder, salt, sugar, coriander powder, and cumin powder.
+- To the roasted coconut and sesame seeds, add coriander leaves, crushed green chilies, red chili powder, salt, sugar, coriander powder, and cumin powder.

 - Add the tamarind pulp and mix.